 - Salad made with spinach (non-heme iron) and strawberries or peppers (vitamin C)

 - Lentils (non-heme iron), broccoli and red peppers (vitamin C) in tomato sauce

-Cook with cast-iron or stainless steel cookware to increase the amount of non-heme iron in foods.
+Cook with cast-iron cookware to increase the amount of non-heme iron in foods.

 Do not drink black tea, herbal tea or coffee with your meal.
-Wait 1 hour after eating.
+Wait 1 to 2 hours after eating.
 These beverages can reduce the amount of non-heme iron absorbed from foods.

 Do I need an iron supplement?